Design and Technology

 What trips are involved?

-An educational trip to Japan is in the planning stages, with a view to travelling in 2022.
+An educational trip to Japan is in the planning stages with a view to travelling as soon as the situation as regards the global pandemic makes it possible.

 What else should I consider before choosing?